Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Introduction

-In summary, we provide a fairly complete picture of the (graph-)parameterized computational complexity landscape for the three studied problems---see Figure~\ref{fig:SRTIResultsOverview} for an overview of our results.
-Among other things Figure~\ref{fig:SRTIResultsOverview} for the parameter tree-cut width depicts a surprising complexity gap between \textsc{Max-SRTI} on the one side (W[1]-hardness) and \textsc{Perfect-SRTI} and \textsc{SRTI-Existence} (fixed-parameter tractability) on the other side.
-Finally, Figure~\ref{fig:SRTIResultsOverview} leaves as an open question the parameterized complexity of \textsc{SRTI-Existence} with respect to the parameter feedback vertex set number which we conjecture to be answered with W[1]-hardness.
+In summary, we provide a complete picture of the (graph-)parameterized computational complexity landscape for the three studied problems---see \Cref{fig:SRTIResultsOverview} for an overview of our results.
+Among other things, for the parameter tree-cut width \Cref{fig:SRTIResultsOverview} depicts a surprising complexity gap between \textsc{Max-SRTI} on the one side (W[1]-hardness) and \textsc{Perfect-SRTI} and \textsc{SRTI-Existence} (fixed-parameter tractability) on the other side.

-\dkinlineLater{ Can we provide optimality of the algorithms?
-I.e., proof $k^k$ lower bound based on ETH e.g. by a reduction from \textsc{$k \times k $-Clique}? }